Peter Murphy (musician): Love Hysteria: 1987–1988

 When completing the album, Murphy explained that he wanted to "reflect a sense of happiness, strength and optimism which I am currently feeling."
-In regards to the album's lyrics, the meaning were more subtle than specific, which made the listener to form his own interpretation to them.
+In regards to the album's lyrics, the meaning were more subtle than specific, which made the listener to form their own interpretation to them.
 As Murphy explained: "Love Hysteria has a lot of other world stories and fairy tales for adults and children – that's the sort of imagery I want.
 I don't really find commenting on the solid world interesting."
 The track "All Night Long" became a single along with a promotional music video was created with director Matt Mahurin.
 Murphy was optimistic about the LP and also wished that it will put labels such as "Grandfather of Goth" behind him.
 Love Hysteria was his first official solo release to America since Beggars Banquet managed to license Murphy to RCA Records.

 The follow-up, Love Hysteria (1988), was not successful in the UK, although it performed better than his previous solo releases in the US.
 The album also marked the beginning of a long-term collaboration with songwriter Paul Statham from B-Movie, who co-wrote songs with Murphy until 1995.
 The resulting singles "All Night Long" and "Indigo Eyes" helped attract a wider following, and the black-and-white video for "All Night Long" entered rotation on MTV.
 The album received a significant amount of airplay on college radio networks in the United States.
 Due to being more commercial compared to his previous albums, it also allowed Murphy to garner a whole new audience compared to his previous audience with Bauhaus, which in turn, baffled some of his fans.
 To promote the album, Murphy toured and performed live in the United States with the Australian band The Church.
-Murphy also played a cover of Prince's Purple Rain during his Love Hysteria tour.
+Murphy also played a cover of Prince's "Purple Rain" during his Love Hysteria tour.
 Around this time, in order to give Murphy's backing band an identity, they were named after a line from his single "All Night Long" called The Hundred Men.